web-apis/riskmanagement-jsclient/README.md

 ## Setup

-The application is written in JavaScript; to run it you need to have [Node](https://nodejs.org/en/) installed.
+The application is written as a single page Application in JavaScript; to run it you need to have [Node](https://nodejs.org/en/) installed.
 To install all required dependencies, run in the project directory:

 ### `npm install`